openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 Just like in conventional OpenID Connect flows, Relying Party and Self-Issued OPs can exchange metadata prior to the transaction, either using [@!OpenID.Discovery] and [@!OpenID.Registration], or out-of-band mechanisms.

-However, in Self-Issued OP flows, such mechanisms may also be unavailable since Self-Issued OPs do not have API endpoints for that purpose.
-For those use-cases, this specification proposes alternative mechanisms, where Self-Issued OPs and Relying Parties are expected to obtain each other's metadata during individual requests.
+However, in Self-Issued OP flows, such mechanisms may be unavailable since Self-Issued OPs do not have API endpoints for that purpose.
+This specification proposes alternative mechanisms, where Self-Issued OPs and Relying Parties obtain each other's metadata during individual requests.

-If the RP is able to perform pre-discovery of the Self-Issued OPs, and knows the Self-Issued OP's Issuer Identifier, [@!OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
+If the RP is able to perform pre-discovery of the Self-Issued OP, and knows the Self-Issued OP's Issuer Identifier, [@!OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
 Note that when the user is expected to scan the QR code using the Self-Issued OP application, the RP may formulate a request that only includes the request parameters without including `authorization_endpoint`.

 If the RP is unable to perform pre-discovery of the Self-Issued OPs, a set of static metadata to be used with `openid:` as an `authorization_endpoint` is defined in this specification.

 If the Self-Issued OP is able to perform pre-registration of the RP, `client_id` MUST equal to the client identifier the RP has pre-obtained using [@!OpenID.Registration] or out-of-band mechanisms, and `registration` nor `registration_uri` parameters MUST NOT be present in the Self-Issued OP Request.
 If the Self-Issued OP Request is signed, the public key for verification MUST be obtained during the pre-registration process.

 If the Self-Issued OP is unable to perform pre-registration of the RPs, mechanisms to obtain Relying Party metadata depend on whether the request is signed or not.
-When the request is not signed, metadata can be obtained from the registration parameter or using out-of-band mechanisms.
-When the request is signed, mechanism depends on the syntax of `client_id` and the resolution method used.
-If `client_id` is HTTPS URL, `client_id` is resolved to obtain all Relying Party metadata from an Entity Statement as defined in [@!OpenID.Federation], if `client_id` is a Decentralized Identifier, public key is obtained from a DID Doc as defined in [@!DID-Core] and the rest of the metadata is obtained from the registration parameter.
+When the request is not signed, metadata can be obtained from the `registration` parameter or using out-of-band mechanisms.
+When the request is signed, the mechanism depends on the syntax of `client_id` and the resolution method used.
+If `client_id` is a HTTPS URL, `client_id` is resolved to obtain all Relying Party metadata from an Entity Statement as defined in [@!OpenID.Federation].
+If `client_id` is a Decentralized Identifier, the public key is obtained from a DID Doc as defined in [@!DID-Core] and the rest of the metadata is obtained from the `registration` parameter.

 # Self-Issued OpenID Provider Invocation {#siop-invocation}